 Professional Development Opportunities

-The ATXpo is a one-day collaborative event taking place online on October 4 from 8:30 a.m. - 12:15 p.m. that brings together faculty, students, and staff from ten Bay Areas schools - University of San Francisco, UC Berkeley, UC San Francisco, Stanford University, Sacramento State University, CSU East Bay, San Francisco State University, San Jose State University, Santa Clara University and Saint Mary's College of California - to share, discuss, and promote effective practices for teaching and learning with technology.
-Register to attend.
+This year’s Academic Technology Expo (ATXpo) will be held in person on Monday, October 3rd from 8:00 a.m. - 3:30 p.m. at the Pauley Ballroom on the UC Berkeley campus.
+The ATXpo is a one-day annual event that brings together faculty, students, and staff from ten Bay Area schools – University of San Francisco, UC Berkeley, UC San Francisco, Stanford University, San Francisco State University, San Jose State University, Santa Clara University, Saint Mary’s College of California, Cal State East Bay, and Sacramento State University – to share, discuss, and promote effective practices for teaching and learning with technology.
+Registration and the IdeaLab proposal process are now open.
+Visit the event website for more details.

 eCampus Technology Equipment Program